Berry Mansion: History

-Mr. and Mrs. Berry were married in 1878.
-Mrs. Berry was Mary Stone Bush (1859–1950), daughter of Samuel Stone Bush and Cornelia Wheat Bush of Louisville, and a granddaughter of Judge Zachariah Wheat, a prominent judge in Kentucky.
-Mr. Bush was an attorney and Mrs. Cornelia Wheat Bush was the first woman to serve as State Librarian in Kentucky, from 1878 to 1880.
+The Berrys were married in 1878.
+Mary Stone Bush Berry(1859–1950) was a daughter of Samuel Stone Bush and Cornelia Wheat Bush of Louisville, and a granddaughter of Judge Zachariah Wheat, a prominent judge in Kentucky.
+Samuel Stone Bush was an attorney and Cornelia Wheat Bush was the first woman to serve as State Librarian in Kentucky, from 1878 to 1880.

-Mr. Berry (1856–1938) was the son of Hiram Berry and Eleanor Berry.
+George Franklin Berry (1856–1938) was the son of Hiram Berry and Eleanor Berry.
 Hiram Berry and his wife and children moved to Frankfort while George Franklin Berry was an infant.
 Hiram Berry partnered with W.A.
 Gaines and E.H.
 Taylor to form W.A.
 Gaines and Company, which was known for distilling Old Crow bourbon.
 George F. Berry followed his father into the distilling industry.

-Mr. Berry retired and sold his interests in the bourbon industry in 1927.
+Berry retired and sold his interests in the bourbon industry in 1927.
 He died in this house in 1938.
-His wife, Mary Bush Berry, lived here until 1950.
+His wife lived here until 1950.
 At age 90, she declared she had lived long enough, withdrew to her upstairs bedroom, and died three weeks later.
-Both are buried at the Frankfort Cemetery in a plot purchased at the time of Mrs. Bush's death in 1916.
+Both are buried at the Frankfort Cemetery in a plot purchased at the time of Bush's death in 1916.

 Paul Sawyier, an American impressionist painter, was commissioned by the Berry family to paint scenes the house and surrounding property.
 He completed 11 paintings of the estate, 6 of which were retained by the family until one was sold to the Kentucky Division of Historic Properties in 2005.

 Berry, a bourbon whiskey executive at W.A.
 Gaines and Company, and his wife both died in the house, in 1938 and 1950 respectively.
 Their niece, Cornelia Gordon Roberts, inherited the estate until the city of Frankfort acquired it in 1953.
 The Commonwealth of Kentucky purchased the property in 1957 for a mere $50,000.
 This included the mansion, carriage house, wash house and approximately 38 acre.
 The mansion was used as the State Library until 1982, when the State Libraries and Archives was built.